distantmagic/paddler/tutorial-installing-llamacpp-aws-cuda.md

 # Installation on AWS EC2 CUDA Instances

 This tutorial was tested on `g4dn.xlarge` instance with `Ubuntu 24.04` operating system.
-This tutorial was specifically written for an installation on a `Ubuntu 24.04` machine.
+This tutorial was written explicitly to perform the installation on a `Ubuntu 24.04` machine.

 ## Installation Steps

 1. Start an EC2 instance of any class with a GPU with CUDA support.

     If you want to compile llama.cpp on this instance, you will need at least 4GB for CUDA drivers and enough space for your LLM of choice.
-I recommed at least 30GB.
+I recommend at least 30GB.
 Perform the following steps of this tutorial on the instance you started.

 2. Install build dependencies:
     ```shell